'Smoke on board' EgyptAir plane before crash

 "They haven't died yet.
 No one knows.
 We're asking for God's mercy," said a woman in her 50s whose daughter had been on board.

-EgyptAir Holding Company chairman Safwat Moslem told AFP that the priority was finding the passengers' remains and the flight recorders, which will stop emitting a signal in a month when the batteries run out.
+On Saturday, EgyptAir Holding Company chairman Safwat Moslem told AFP that the priority was finding the passengers' remains and the black boxes.

 "The families want the bodies.
 That is what concerns us.
 The army is working on this.
 This is what we are focusing on," he said.

 The plane disappeared between the Greek island of Karpathos and the Egyptian coast in the early hours of Thursday, without its crew sending a distress signal.

 It had turned sharply twice before plunging 22,000 feet (6,700 metres) and vanishing from radar screens, said Greek Defence Minister Panos Kammenos.

 Philip Baum, the editor of Aviation Security International Magazine, told the BBC that technical failure could not be ruled out.

 "There was smoke reported in the aircraft lavatory, then smoke in the avionics bay, and over a period of three minutes the aircraft's systems shut down," he said.

 "That's starting to indicate that it probably wasn't a hijack, it probably wasn't a struggle in the cockpit, it's more likely a fire on board.
 Now whether that was a technical fire, a short circuit, or whether it was because a bomb went off on board, we don't know."

 Greek civil aviation chief Constantinos Litzerakos said the pilot had mentioned no problem in his last communication.